mindspore-ai/docs/docs/mindformers/docs/source_en/perf_optimize/perf_optimize.md

 ### Computing Length Bottleneck

-Under normal cases, the computation time should be mainly focused on computation-intensive operators such as matmul, flash attention, etc. If the computation operators with abnormal time consuming are found to cause performance bottlenecks in profiling analysis, we can try to replace the equivalent operators, and synchronize the submission of operator performance issue to MindFormers or MindSpore.
+Under normal cases, the computation time should be mainly focused on computation-intensive operators such as matmul, flash attention, etc. If the computation operators with abnormal time consuming are found to cause performance bottlenecks in profiling analysis, we can try to replace the equivalent operators, and synchronize the submission of operator performance issue to MindSpore Transformers or MindSpore.

 At the model tuning level, the following methods can be tried to solve the problem of alleviating the computational length bottleneck: